alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 Any software
 that does not
 satisfy these conditions
+is not an
+End-to-End Secure Messenger,
+does not implement
+End-to-End Secure Messaging,
+nor
-is not an End-to-End Secure Messenger, nor does it implement
+does it implement
 End-to-End Encrypted Messaging.

 # Principles